jmvanel/semantic_forms/scala/forms_play/README.md

 ### Obtaining the zipped application
 The zipped application is available as a [github release](https://github.com/jmvanel/semantic_forms/releases).

-Otherwise, to obtain the zipped application starting from the sources (see above), to package to run on a server that has Java only: type in activator : `dist`
+Otherwise, to obtain the zipped application when starting from the sources (see above), to package to run on a server that has Java only: type in activator : `dist`

 Then the archive is found here :
 `target/universal/semantic_forms_play-1.0-SNAPSHOT.zip
 `

 ### Runnning the zipped application
+For more details, , see: [installation doc.](../../doc/en/install.md)

 Download this zip on the server, unzip and type:
 ```shell
 cd semantic_forms_play-1.0-SNAPSHOT